Riemannian Denoising Model for Molecular Structure Optimization with Chemical Accuracy: Results

-First, we evaluate the performance of the R-DSM model on the QM9 dataset, with the conventional DSM serving as a baseline.
-To assess the precision in molecular structure predictions, MMFF structures corresponding to the same conformations as the reference molecules were used as the initial structures.
-Each model optimizes these structures through its predicted directions toward the reference conformations.
-For both the predicted structures and MMFF structures, we compare measurements that directly calculable from molecular structures, such as RMSD and D-MAE, alongside the energy difference $\abs{\Delta E}$.
-These measurements are measured relative to the reference DFT structure, and $\abs{\Delta E}$ is obtained by single-point DFT calculations.
+We first evaluate the performance of R-DM on the QM9 dataset, using conventional E-DM as a baseline.
+To assess the precision in molecular structure optimization, the MMFF-optimized structures of the reference molecules for each conformation were used as the initial structures.
+For optimized structures, we compare measurements that can be calculated directly from molecular structures, such as RMSD and D-MAE, together with the energy difference $\abs{\Delta E}$.
+These metrics are calculated relative to the reference DFT results, and $\abs{\Delta E}$ is obtained by single-point DFT calculations.

-Table \ref{tab:tab1} presents mean and median values for each measurement across molecules in the test set, while the distributions of RMSD and $\abs{\Delta E}$ are illustrated in Figure \ref{figure3}.
-Additional distributions, including those for D-MAE and $L^2$ norm on $q$-coordinates, can be found in Supplementary Figure 1.
-Notably, both DSM and R-DSM show significant improvements over the starting MMFF structures, with R-DSM achieving even greater accuracy.
-Comparing the median values between DSM and R-DSM reveals that while RMSD and D-MAE errors are reduced by approximately 4–5 times, $\abs{\Delta E}$ shows an over 20-fold reduction, highlighting the substantial accuracy improvement.
-This remarkable reduction in $\abs{\Delta E}$ can be attributed to R-DSM's denoising in a space that is highly correlated with energy, enabling it to achieve better energy alignment with the reference structures.
-Moreover, R-DSM reaches a mean value of $\abs{\Delta E}$ within the range of chemical accuracy, achieving an error below 1 kcal/mol, which underscores the model's robustness in predicting molecular structure.
+\Cref{tab:tab1} shows mean and median values for each measurement for the molecules in the test set, while the distributions of RMSD and $\abs{\Delta E}$ are illustrated in \Cref{figure3}.
+Additional distributions, including those for D-MAE and $L^2$ norm in $q$-coordinates, can be found in Supplementary Figure~7.
+Both E-DM and R-DM refined the initial MMFF structures substantially, while R-DM achieved much higher accuracy.
+It is important to note that the following improvements reflect refinement capabilities of the models rather than direct performance comparisons with MMFF, which is not tailored to DFT data and serves as an initialization method.
+In particular, the median improvement in $\abs{\Delta E}$ was greater than 20$\times$ for R-DM and about 5$\times$ for E-DM, while the median improvements in RMSD and D-MAE were less different between the two methods.
+The substantial decrease of $\abs{\Delta E}$ in R-DM can be attributed to the denoising process in the physics-informed Riemannian metric, which is highly correlated with the energy change, as described above.
+Moreover, R-DM achieved chemical accuracy, an error below 1 kcal/mol, in the mean value of $\abs{\Delta E}$, highlighting the model's robustness in molecular structure optimization.

-One advantage of the structure prediction approach, distinct from models that directly predict properties, is its allowance for post-refinement through quantum chemical calculations.
-This refinement process enables the attainment of optimized structures with higher accuracy.
-Alternatively, methods such as uncertainty quantification could also be considered for selectively refining certain structures more efficiently \cite{janet2019quantitative,OA-ReactDiff}.